 How will you store your batteries?
 Heat and humidity can shorten a battery's shelf life.
 However, according to experts, it's a myth that batteries should be refrigerated to prolong their life.
 This was true for old carbon-zinc batteries, but for today's alkaline batteries, any reasonably cool and dry place will do.
 Some experts recommend against keeping loose batteries in a pocket or purse where they can clash against other metal objects, such as paper clips or coins.
 This could short-circuit the batteries, resulting in overheating or leakage.
 Likewise, rechargeable batteries shouldn't be stored in a plugged-in charger.
 It may seem like a good way to keep them fully charged and ready to go, but you risk overcharging them and shortening their life.

 If you're investing $10 or more in a set of rechargeable batteries, you'll want them to last as long as possible.
 Experts recommend using a "smart" charger to prolong battery life.
-Smart chargers, which are available for as little as $10, can sense when a battery is fully charged and shut themselves off automatically.
+Smart chargers, which are available for as little as $15, can sense when a battery is fully charged and shut themselves off automatically.
 Less expensive chargers, by contrast, simply run for a fixed length of time.
 Batteries may end up undercharged, giving you less than full power, or overcharged, shortening their life.
 Any charger that is a smart charger will say so on the label.
-Testers at TheWirecutter.com particularly like the Panasonic Advanced Charger BQ-CC17 (Est. $17), which comes bundled with four AA Eneloop Rechargeable batteries.
+Testers at TheWirecutter.com particularly like the Panasonic Advanced Charger BQ-CC17 (Est. $18), which comes bundled with four AA Eneloop Rechargeable batteries.

 When alkaline batteries get old, they can develop leaks.
 The fluid inside them, potassium hydroxide, is harmful to eyes and skin.
 As it dries, it reacts with carbon dioxide to form potassium carbonate, a white powder that's much more stable, but can still damage your devices.
-Here are some tips to prevent leaks and deal with them if they occur: